8x8 wheeled armored vehicle personnel carrier - Russia

-The BTR-80 is a Russian-made 8x8 armoured vehicle personnel carrier (APC) designed and manufactured by the Company Arzamas machinery Construction Plant of Nizhny Novgorod.
-The BTR-80 8 x 8 armored personnel carrier is designed to carry infantry soldiers on the battlefield and provide close fire support.
-The vehicle can be also used for reconnaissance, combat support and patrol missions.
+The BTR-80 is a Russian-made 8x8 armored vehicle personnel carrier (APC) designed and manufactured by the Company Arzamas Machinery Construction Plant of Nizhny Novgorod.
+The vehicle is designed to carry infantry soldiers on the battlefield and provide close fire support.
+The vehicle can be also used for reconnaissance, combat support, and patrol missions.
 It entered service with the Russian army in 1984 and has since been used in a number of military conflicts, including UN peacekeeping operations.
 The vehicle is in production and in service with the Russian army and many other countries in the world.
-The BTR-80 can be carry by military transport aircraft such as the An-22 and IL-76.
+The BTR-80 can be carried by military transport aircraft such as the An-22 and IL-76.

 BTR-80 APC variants: